SajaALfahmi/SajaALfahmi/README.md

 - 🔴 High Priority
 - 🟢 Low Priority

-The project implements **Bernoulli Naïve Bayes from scratch**, including probability calculations and **Laplace smoothing**, followed by validation against Scikit-learn.
+The project implements **Bernoulli Naïve Bayes from scratch**, including probability calculations and **Laplace smoothing**, followed by validation and comparison with Scikit-learn.

 ### 🛠️ Technologies